stefanDeveloper/heiDGAF/docs/usage.rst

 .. code-block:: console

-   $ docker compose -f docker/docker-compose.yml up
+   $ HOST_IP=127.0.0.1 docker compose -f docker/docker-compose.yml up

 If you want to run containers individually, use:

 .. code-block:: console

-   $ docker compose -f docker/docker-compose.kafka.yml up
+   $ HOST_IP=127.0.0.1 docker compose -f docker/docker-compose.kafka.yml up
    $ docker run ...

+Make sure you set the environment variable ``HOST_IP`` to your host's IP address, so that the services can communicate with each other.

 Installation
 ------------